Smart Fiberglass Solutions Contact Us Now

 What Is Fiberglass and How Does It Work in Waterproofing?

-Fiberglass is an inorganic material made by melting silica-based raw materials and drawing them into fine fibers.
-These fibers are then processed into different forms such as mats, meshes, or fabrics.
+Fiberglass is an inorganic material made by melting silica-based raw materials and drawing them into fine glass fibers.
+These fibers can be processed into mats, meshes, fabrics, chopped strands, or composite reinforcement layers.

-In waterproofing systems, fiberglass does not act as the waterproof barrier itself.
-Instead, it functions as a structural reinforcement layer that:
+In waterproofing systems, fiberglass usually does not act as the waterproof barrier itself.
+Instead, it works as a reinforcement layer inside coatings, membranes, or sheet systems.

-• Improves tensile strength of the waterproof layer
+• Improves tensile strength of the waterproofing layer

-• Controls cracking caused by thermal movement or substrate settlement
+• Controls cracks caused by thermal movement or substrate settlement

 • Enhances dimensional stability

-• Extends the lifespan of membranes and coatings
+• Extends the lifespan of waterproof membranes and coatings

-Fiberglass is commonly embedded into liquid-applied waterproofing coatings, laminated into membranes, or used as a carrier layer in waterproofing sheets.
+Fiberglass can be embedded into liquid-applied waterproof coatings, laminated into membranes, used as a carrier layer in roofing sheets, or applied as reinforcement in cementitious waterproofing systems.

 Main Types of Fiberglass Used for Waterproofing

-Chopped strand mat is made of randomly distributed short fiberglass strands bonded together with a binder.
+Chopped strand mat, also known as CSM, is made from randomly distributed short fiberglass strands bonded together with a binder.
+It has good resin absorption and can conform to irregular surfaces.

 • Excellent resin absorption